 Acquiring useful skills helps young people to problem solve and earn a living.
 Card designing, plumbing, welding, mechanics, writing, etc. are all useful abilities.
 The recently launched National Industrial Skills Development Program of Nigeria is expected to train and develop a highly skilled workforce for small and medium scale enterprises across Nigeria.
 Governments of many other nations (including the U.S.) have similar programs.
 Many youth groups visit the National Metallurgical Training Institute in Onitsha, Nigeria for training, most of which is sponsored by the government.

-Harriet Karr-McDonald, founder of The Doe Fund, wisely understood the beauty of teaching the homeless in the United States skills that could help them get paid work to secure homes for themselves.
+Harriet Karr-McDonald, the founder of The Doe Fund, wisely understood the beauty of teaching the homeless in the United States skills that could help them get paid work to secure homes for themselves.
 On October 24, 2011, she wrote to The New York Times on the need to teach foster youth to find housing.
 She titled the letter "Deal to Help Foster Youths Find Housing."

-A segment of the letter reads, "My experience at Ready, Willing and Able, a training program run by the Doe Fund, proves without doubt that these young people can do more than survive: they can prosper.
+A segment of the letter reads, "My experience at Ready, Willing and Able, a training program run by the Doe Fund, proves without a doubt that these young people can do more than survive: they can prosper.
 In our residential work program, they earn a paycheck and receive skills training, learning the discipline needed to be productive members of society."

 In this piece, we discussed various types of youth empowerment and their respective organizations.
 I used this medium to address countries that are still lagging behind, particularly in the field of education.
 These nations must do something to embrace this form of empowerment as that is one of the major means of meeting the demands of our present society.
 Education is the key to a brighter future for our nations.

 - HARRIET KARR McDONALD (2011), Teaching Skills to Youths, The New York Times Building 620 Eighth Avenue New York City, New York 10018, United States